dimdenGD/recowebsocket/README.md

 ## Caveats

 - Not all event emitter methods are supported.
-Only `on`, `once`, `emit` and `off` are supported. `once` will be called once on each reconnect.
+Only `on`, `once` and `off` are supported. `once` will be called once on each reconnect.
 So it's not actually once I guess.
 - Some obscure ws client stuff might not work.

 ## License